 Want to increase the number of livestock farmers in your area raising grass-fed beef and pasture-raised pork and poultry?

-TAKE ACTION: Ask your representatives in Congress to be original cosponsors of the New Markets for State-Inspected Meat and Poultry Act and the Processing Revival and Intrastate Meat Exemption (PRIME) Act
+TAKE ACTION: Ask your representatives in Congress to cosponsor the New Markets for State-Inspected Meat and Poultry Act and the Processing Revival and Intrastate Meat Exemption (PRIME) Act!

 How much does federal policy have to do with what it costs you to buy local meat, and how many of your local farmers and ranchers are willing to try to compete in the grass-fed beef and pasture-raised pork and poultry business?